You'll love the spicy, tangy flavor of this Spicy Orange-Sesame Stir-Fry. As a bonus, it's filled with a rainbow of nutritious vegetables!

 - 4 medium baby bok choy

-Cook the udon noodles in boiling water for about 5 minutes rinse with cold water and set aside.
+- Cook the udon noodles in boiling water for about 5 minutes.
+Then rinse with cold water and set aside.

-Add the mushrooms and peppers and cook for about 5 more minutes, until peppers are soft.
+- Add the mushrooms and peppers and cook for about 5 more minutes or until the peppers are soft.